Storm Drain Marking

 Storm Drain Marking Program

-Volunteers and non-profit groups can help raise public awareness about the impacts of polluting storm drains by participating in the Storm Drain Marking Program.
-In Chilliwack, there is a dual process for storm drain marking:
+Volunteer groups can help raise public awareness about the impacts of polluting storm drains by participating in the Storm Drain Marking Program.
+In Chilliwack, there are two types of volunteer storm drain marking:

 In some areas of the city, particularly south of Highway 1, storm drains flow into the ground, where the water percolates through the soil and into the groundwater.
-Since Chilliwack's drinking water comes from a groundwater source, the Sardis-Vedder Aquifer, contaminated stormwater could affect the quality of our drinking awater.
-In this part of the City, storm drains are being marked with a blue faucet symbol.
+Since Chilliwack's drinking water comes from a groundwater source, the Sardis-Vedder Aquifer, contaminated stormwater could affect the quality of our drinking water.
+As such, in this part of the city, storm drains are being marked with a blue faucet symbol.

-In some areas of the city, storm drains flow into streams and can impact fish and fish habitat.
-In this part of the city, storm drains are being marked with a yellow fish symbol.
+In some areas of the city, particularly north of Highway 1, storm drains flow into ditches or streams and can impact fish and fish habitat.
+As such, in this part of the city, storm drains are being marked with a yellow fish symbol.

 Storm Drain Marking with Red and Yellow Squares

-There are some storm drains in the city marked with red and yellow squares.
+There are some storm drains that City crews mark with red and yellow squares.
 The red and yellow markers tell firefighters and flushing crews that chlorine can go down that drain.
 If there is a fire and there is no marking (only one in 10 have this) they must cover the basin as chlorine cannot go into the river.

 What can residents do to protect Chilliwack's water resources?